-In all types of classrooms (remote, face-to-face, blended, everything in between), teachers are looking to use more versatile tools to help their students learn and interact with science content.
-One of these tools is called a Digital Interactive Notebook.
+In all types of classrooms (remote, face-to-face, blended, everything in between), teachers are looking to use more versatile tools to help their students learn and interact with science content and one of these resources can be a digital notebook.
+One of these tools is called a Digital Notebook, or Digital Interactive Notebook.
 Karen Randazzo and I collaborate in the Teacher Prep Room and she created a fantastic course all about Digital Interactive Notebooks you can find here.

 I have gotten a bunch of questions on how my doodle diagram notes (I have a year of biology doodle diagram notes you can find here and chemistry here) could be used in a Digital Notebook and I want to give you a bunch of implementation ideas that you could use!

 If you are using Google Slides, you can use this method to integrate Doodle Diagram Notes into your student Digital Notebook.